sionescu/CIM/README.md

 $ cim install clisp abcl-1.2.1
 ```
 As you can see, you can install the latest version or specified version if given.

+To see the complete list of installable impls and versions, use `cim list install`.

+If you have problem, `cim help install` may help you.
 ### Selecting a lisp implementation
 Use `cim use`.